WebQit/docs/oohtml/docs/spec/subscript/README.md

 </my-alert>
 ```

-Also, *class*-based Subscript is primarily programmatic, whereas `<script>`-based Subscript is primarily declarative!
-But interestingly, an equivalent programmatic access is offered in both cases via a `.subscripts` property.
+Also, *class*-based Subscript is primarily imperative, whereas `<script>`-based Subscript is primarily declarative!
+But interestingly, an equivalent imperative API is offered in both cases via a `.subscripts` property.

 *For the `#alert` element...*